gvwilson/sensibleadventures/nardica/nardica.md

 "Thanks auntie,"
 Iffy said gratefully.
-She closed the hatch and hurried aft as quietly as she could, praying that the sound of her boots on the deck wouldn't rouse her foster father.
+She closed the hatch and hurried aft as quietly as she could, praying that the sound of her boots on the deck wouldn't draw her foster father's attention.

 The ship's toolbox was tucked under a bench near the stern.
-Its meager collection of items too essential to the ship for Uncle Jack to sell rattled as she dragged it out onto the deck.
+Its meager collection of items too essential for Uncle Jack to sell rattled as she dragged it out onto the deck.
 After a furtive glance to make sure he wasn't standing behind her, she reached behind it to grab the bag that held *her* tools,